Updated: Nov 27, 2020

 Even as a child, these distinctions and the actions they had allowed our government to take did not make sense to me.
 Our rules said people were innocent until proven guilty.
 Did that not apply to all?

-I was pretty naïve. according to some who write history, and editorials, and essays about the war, Crisis allows suspension of fairness.
+I was pretty naïve.
+According to some who write history, editorials, and essays about the war, crisis allows suspension of fairness.
 According to this thought, fairness only works when there is no threat.
 When there is threat, our rules are useless and make self-protection too difficult.
 Or so I was told.
 And am still told.

 These apologists would ask if I want the Japanese to come ashore, invading our country with the help of the few who might signal them from land?

 Some few trotted out the occasional and repeated story of the Japanese -American who was discovered to have a radio down a well, or hidden in a barn.
 Those of us who had radios in our house, were not suspect, yet, these pitiful few examples represented the scouring for excuses to intern the Japanese, not the threat of organized spying these examples pretended to be.

 While all the internment was being plotted, while the sniffing for evidence held our attention, there were riots in large cities.
 The reasons for these riots were fears of other identifiable people, including those of African descent in New York and Chicago, those of Latin-American descent in Los Angeles, and across the nation, fear of Jews.
 These riots were encouraged by polemics from hate-filled people like Father Coughlin on the radio all over the Midwest, and of the famous pilot and isolationist, Charles Lindbergh, who spoke for the organization called America First.
 Lindbergh made speeches urging isolationism, and about allowing the Nazi power to over-run anything short of the American shores.